 In the years after the IP Migration, support for these constricting networks will fade and soon, POTS will be totally unsupported in developed areas and commerce centres.

-VoIP is an over-the-top service (needs only an active internet connection) and costs nothing in line rental.
+VoIP from Blueface is an over-the-top service (needs only an active internet connection) and costs nothing in line rental.
 Simply get a hosted seat and start dialling.

 Lines aren’t just costing your business short-term expense on your bill, the long-term cost of immobile legacy equipment can be monumental.